-The Company selected Mr. Tetsuo Kawawa as Outside Director and member of the Audit & Supervisory Committee as he has been diligently performing the audit and supervisory duties of the Company primarily from a viewpoint of legal compliance. drawing on his high expertise and deep insight to the Companies Act and governance as an attorney.
-He is considered to qualify for the office of Audit & Supervisory Committee Member in charge of auditing and supervising the Company's operationa execution from an objective standpoint.
+The Company selected Mr. Tetsuo Kawawa as Outside Director and member of the Audit & Supervisory Committee as he has been diligently performing the audit and supervisory duties of the Company primarily from a viewpoint of legal compliance drawing on his high expertise and deep insight to the Companies Act and governance as an attorney.
+He is considered to qualify for the office of Audit & Supervisory Committee Member in charge of auditing and supervising the Company's operational execution from an objective standpoint.

 Career summary Apr.
 1975 Qualified as an attorney Apr.
-1996 Proprietor, Kawawa Law Offices the Judicial Advisory Committee of the Japan Federation of Bar Associations Jun.
-2007 Audit & Supervisory Board Member
+1996 Proprietor, Kawawa Law Offices (to present)

-(to present) Aug.
-2002 Member, the Corporation Law (Modernization) Subcommittee
+Aug.
+2002 Member, the Corporation Law (Modernization) Subcommittee, Legislative Council of the Ministry of Justice

-Legislative Council of the Ministry of Justice Sep.
-2002 Member, the Special Commission of
+Sep.
+2002 Member, the Special Commission of the Judicial Advisory Committee of the Japan Federation of Bar Associations

-Jun 2019 Director (Member of Audit & Supervisory Committee) (to present)
+Audit & Supervisory Board Member Jun.
+2007 Jun.
+2019 Director (Member of Audit & Supervisory Committee) (to present)